jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

  - Natural selection determines which species lives on.
  - Mayr pg.
 86

 These laws oversee every evolutionary race.
 The first sprint started after a few amino acids combined to form the first cells 3.6 billion years ago.
-That moment gave Life its start.
 Since then evolution has continually created new species.
-Each based on the one prior, but each removing and/or adding traits hoping to find an edge.
-The new trait could mean getting bigger, faster, stronger to outcompete another creature.
-Or, the new trait could be further specialization to hopefully find a niche no one else has, such as polar bears hunting seals on a frozen ecosystem.
+Each based on the one prior, but each removing and/or adding traits.
+The new adaptation could mean getting bigger, faster, stronger to hopefully outcompete another creature.
+Or, the new trait could be further specialization to find a niche no one else has, such as polar bears being the only predators in a frozen ecosystem.

-Regardless what new adaption an organism tries, evolution's selection of the best adaptions requires a daily and hour scrutinizing, throughout the world, of every adaption, even the slightest.
+Regardless what trait an organism tries, evolution's selection of the best adaptions requires a daily and hour scrutinizing, throughout the world, of every adaption, even the slightest.
 The best way to continually test species is with ecosystems.
-By putting creatures inside a shared environment, there are always checks and balances.
-When any scavenger, predator, herbivore, and omnivore falls behind, Life is ready to create individual or species to take its place.
+By putting creatures inside a shared environment, there are checks and balances.
+So, when any scavenger, predator, herbivore, and omnivore falls behind, Life is ready to create a new individual or species to take its place.

 ![Elephant Speciation](/assets/speciation-elephants.png)
 _Here's one example of how a species evolve.
 Mayr pg 176._

 Although evolution has given rise to countless species over billions of years, the story of Life is well organized.
-That's because Life works so hard to adapt to its surroundings, so we can easily track evolution using Earth's geological changes (p.58).
-Each period, epoch, and age of Earth's geography, from the Jurassic to the Paleozoic, has different characteristic like concentration of oxygen in the air, water in the oceans, ice in the poles.
-These changes  required new species and thus serve as chapters in the story of Life.
+That's because Life works so hard to adapt to its surroundings, so we can easily track evolution using Earth's geological changes.
+Each period, epoch, and age of Earth's geography, from the Jurassic to the Paleozoic, has different characteristics like concentration of oxygen in the air, amount of water in the oceans, or ice in the poles.
+Because these geological changes required new species they serve as chapters in the story of Life.

-While Life's evolution was relatively seemless betwen each chapter, species often had agonzing endings.
-Every single time Earth's geology changed was like a climatic conclusion asking if a individual's list of adaptations were needed in the changed enviroment.
-The few who passed the test climbed the ladder to the next age, while the majority of adaptations went round in circles, stubbornly fighting their inevitable extinction; their existence only remembered as fossils to maybe be uncovered one day.
+While Life's evolution was relatively seemless betwen each chapter, change gave many species agonzing endings.
+Each time Earth's geology transitioned, was like a climatic conclusion asking if a individual's list of adaptations were needed in the changed enviroment.
+The few who passed the test climbed the ladder to the next age, while the majority of adaptations went round in circles, stubbornly fighting their inevitable extinction.
+Their existence only remembered as fossils to maybe be uncovered one day.

 ![Evolutionary Spiral](/assets/speciation-elephants.png)
 _The Evolutionary Spiral in the [history of Life](https://en.wikipedia.org/wiki/Timeline_of_the_evolutionary_history_of_life).
 From the perspective of Life it's seemless, but for lifeforms there are often tragic endings._

-This summary misses the details of evolution.
+This summary misses the many details of evolution.
 But the essence is here, which is Life must adapt to Earth's ever changing environment.
-The faster the better, no interference is justifiable, innovate or die.
-If all the resources on Earth had a body, evolution is the tailor creating custom lifeforms to harvest each one.
-Constant unfettered evolution is the only reason why Earth isn't just another rock revolving a star with no one to notice how beautiful the Universe is.
+The faster the better, the more species the better, no interference is justifiable.
+If evolution was a person, it would be an artist creating custom lifeforms to harvest every possible ray of sunshine, scrap of food, source of energy.
+Constant unfettered adaptation is the only reason why Earth isn't just another rock revolving a star with no one to notice how beautiful the Universe is.

 And, now we understand why echo-chambers are doomed.
-They presume their adaptation can be eternal.
-They commit themselves to one tool and antagonize the evolution of new adaptions by telling stories of their tool's supposed perfection.
+They presume an adaptation can be eternal.
+They commit themselves to a few tools, a few species, and antagonize the evolution of new ones by telling stories of their tool's supposed perfection.
 Evolution of course doesn't care what we tell ourselves.
-Leaving those inside echo chambers to reconile the stories they passionately believe in against the pain they feel in the real world as they walk around in circles unable to harvest enough resources to be happy and healthy.
+Leaving those inside echo chambers to reconile the ideology they passionately believe in against the pain they feel in the real world as they walk around in circles unable to harvest enough resources to be happy and healthy.

-Evolution is our way out.
-Unfettered innovation explains why modern-medicine, mixed-martial arts, and even characters like Cinderella are so successful.
-They each adapt to their situation by examining their problem before deciding on a technique or tool.
-With this freedom of mind, they can try any tool until they've solved their problem, and thereby harness the power of evolution.
+As it's always been, evolution is our way out.
+Unfettered innovation explains why modern-medicine, mixed-martial arts, and even fairytale characters like Cinderella are so successful.
+They let themselves become many species by adapting to their situation.
+They examine their problem before deciding on any techniques or tools.
+With this freedom of mind, they harness the power of evolution.

 With one big difference.
 Human evolution, and our adaptations, aren't biological.